-Our latest compact spherical tokamak reactor, called the ST40, marks the latest development in our exciting mission to achieve commercial fusion power.
+Our compact spherical tokamak, called the ST40, is the latest development in our exciting mission to achieve commercial fusion power.

-ST40 aims to be the first privately-funded fusion machine to achieve the temperatures required for fusion, opening up the next step of our strategic fusion development plan.
+As we develop our high temperature superconductor (HTS) technology further, we aim to demonstrate ST40 as the first privately-funded fusion machine to achieve the temperatures required for fusion – 100 million degrees.
+This will allow us to take the next step on our strategic fusion development plan.

-After this, our target is to reach 100 million degrees – the temperature required to force together charged deuterium and tritium particles that naturally repel each other and get them close enough together to fuse.
+100 million degrees is the temperature required to force together charged deuterium and tritium particles that naturally repel each other and get them close enough together to fuse.

 Along the way, ST40 will be investigating a new domain in tokamak operation: the combination of high magnetic field and low aspect ratio (a squashed shape).
 We want to find out whether the plasma behaves in the way we think it will under these new conditions.